Rurusetto/rurusetto/content/posts/bosu/index.md

 - Discord : [Evast's Server](https://discord.com/invite/7Y8GXAa)
 - Support : [Patreon](https://patreon.com/evast)

-Tau is a custom ruleset based on [I wanna be the Boshy](https://en.wikipedia.org/wiki/I_Wanna_Be_the_Boshy) game.
+Tau is a custom ruleset based on [I Wanna Be the Boshy](https://grynsoft.com/old-games#:~:text=I%20Wanna%20Be%20The%20Boshy%20(2010)) game.
 The ruleset is developed by Evast.

 # gameplay

-Player control a character to escape from a lot of cherries that follow by a rhythm.
-Player can control a character to shoot cherries, jump and move around the map.
+The player controls a character trying escape from a lot of cherries that appear to the beat.
+The player can control jump and move around the map to avoid said cherries.

 # controls

-Use arrow keys to control a character.
-Cannot play on touch screen device.
+Use arrow keys to control the character.
+Can't be played on a touch screen.

 ### default controls